FilipWitkowicz/FilipWitkowicz/README.md

 🎓 A 4th-year determined Computer Science student and programming enthusiast looking for new challenges and opportunities.<br><br>
 🚀 A project group leader in AKAI<br><br>
-💻 My main interests are backend development, data analysis, and deep learning<br><br>
+💻 My main interests are backend development, data analysis and DevOps<br><br>
-🐳 Currently learning DevOps